-Charges Filed in 18-Month Long Double Homicide Investigation
+Clinton man found guilty of killing 2 people in 2017

 Investigators later questioned a woman who Armsted apparently called from Lambert's house on March 2nd asking her for money so he could stay at Lambert's home.

-Investigators also learned that, alter, on March 7th, the woman received a call from Armsted who said he was in trouble and "if he was caught he would be going to jail for the rest of his live," according to the affidavit.
+Investigators also learned that after, on March 7th, the woman received a call from Armsted who said he was in trouble and "if he was caught he would be going to jail for the rest of his life," according to the affidavit.

 The records also indicate that while searching the area between the victim's house and another residence, a knife was found in a plastic garbage container.
 Blood on the blade matched Lambert's and Cox'.